emmettgb/Neptune.jl/README.md

 ## From the authors

-We are happy to say that Neptune.jl runs smoothly for most users, and is **ready to be used in your next project**!

-The Neptune project is an ambition to make Pluto more accessible to areas liks Data Science and Machine Learning.
-We agree with the developers of Pluto in the belief that scientific computing can be a lot simpler and more accessible.
-If you feel the same, give Neptune a try!
-We would love to hear what you think. 😊

-Finally, we would like to thank the developers of Pluto for their work and talent in creating the beautiful project that is Pluto.jl, and to apologise for any conflicts with their vision.
-There is no attempt to claim credit here - any successes you may have with Neptune are due to the great work of the developers on Pluto.
+We would like to thank the developers of Pluto for their work and talent in creating the beautiful project that is Pluto.jl, and to apologise for any conflicts with their vision.
+There is no attempt to claim credit here - any successes you may have with Neptune are largely due to the great work of the developers on Pluto.

 _Created by [**David Edelman**](https://github.com/compleathorseplayer) .
 Inspired by Pluto.jl_